josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 ## Routing in SvelteKit

 <Callout>
-Any component inside <code>src/routes</code> becomes a page at that same&nbsp;route.
+Any component inside <code>src/routes</code> becomes a page at that same relative&nbsp;route.
 </Callout>

-Like many frameworks (and for that matter, like PHP), SvelteKit has a directory-based approach to routing and pages.
-Any component inside `src/routes` becomes a page at that same route.
+Like many frameworks (and for that matter, PHP), SvelteKit has a directory-based approach to routing and pages.
+Any component inside `src/routes` becomes a page at that same relative route.

 - The current `index.svelte` file is our homepage (`/`)
 - A file named `about.svelte` would become the `/about` page